 Mapping the defense industry in Maryland to support economic diversification in our state.

-We believe in the power of GIS technology to answer complex questions and work to continually extend the accessibility and value derived from GIS technology.
+We believe in the power of GIS technology to answer complex questions and continually work to extend the accessibility and value derived from GIS technology.
 We work to:

-CGIS is staffed with a team of highly qualified technologist who produce products and services that are both useful and technically sound.
+CGIS is staffed with a team of highly qualified technologists who produce products and services that are both useful and technically sound.
 We work cohesively as equals and commit our energy toward collaborative, creative work.
 We are proud of the quality of our work and believe that the results of our work can and should contribute to the greater good.

 In 1992, under the direction of Dr. John M. Morgan, III, Towson University’s Department of Geography and Environmental Planning GIS Lab became the Center for Geographic Information Sciences (CGIS), a professionally staffed business unit devoted to serving the rapidly growing need for applied GIS services.

 As Maryland’s geospatial efforts advance and mature, so do our relationships.

 In our continuing efforts to promote collaboration and coordination in the state of Maryland, Towson University works closely with Maryland’s Geographic Information Office to support GIS activities of state agencies, including professional development and training services.

 CGIS works with the all-volunteer Maryland State Geographic Information Committee (MSGIC) on several National Spatial Data Infrastructure Cooperative Agreement Program projects to coordinate the development and delivery of geospatial resources in Maryland, the region, and nationally.

 CGIS provides support on a number of initiatives that serve Maryland's residents by working with Maryland’s Geospatial Information Officer, within the Department of Information Technology (DoIT).